AFB-M/cardiorural-app/README.md

 **Preventing cardiovascular disease in rural African communities using data-driven mobile screening tools.**

 CardioRural is a lightweight, open-source cardiovascular risk assessment tool built with [Streamlit](https://streamlit.io/).
-It is designed to bring preventive heart health screening to underserved rural populations through mobile and offline-friendly technology.
+It is designed to bring preventive heart health screening to underserved rural populations through mobile and offline-friendly technology

 ![CardioRural Screenshot](./Screenshot.PNG)